joostgp/kaggle_ad_detection/README.md

 ## Installation
 - Download files
 - Unzip files
-- Make sure 'report' directory exists
+- Make sure 'report' directory exists in base directory

 ## Usage
 - cd to base directory of files
-- comment/uncomment lines 525-530 to run specific evaluations
+- run analysis_basic.py, e.g. 'python analysis_basic.py'
-- python analysis_basic.py
+- comment/uncomment lines 525-530 in analysic_basic.py to run specific evaluations

 ## Dependencies
 The code is confirmed to work with the following versions of packages.